rwxrob/go-textbot/README.md

-A work in progress TextBot framework library employing a simplified parallel responder pattern.
+Natural language framework for creating text-based bots leveraging regular expressions and using a parallel responder implementation.